cloudtrax/docs/api/switch_management.md

 `GET /switch/network/<network-id>/list`

-Retrieve all switch-related information on switches belonging to the given network.
+Retrieve all switch-related information on switches in the given network.

 ##### example request
 `GET https://api.cloudtrax.com/switch/network/12345/list`

+##### output

+The API either returns HTTP status code 200 (success) or an HTTP error and JSON describing the error in case of failure.
+On success, the API returns a JSON package with a list of the switches.

 ##### example output